fix atom/swap command

 Restart, fix_modify, output, run start/stop, minimize info:

 This fix writes the state of the fix to binary restart files.
-This includes information about the random number generator seed, the next timestep for MC exchanges, etc. See the read_restart command for info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.
+This includes information about the random number generator seed, the next timestep for MC exchanges, the number of exchange attempts and successes etc. See the read_restart command for info on how to re-specify a fix in an input script that reads a restart file, so that the operation of the fix continues in an uninterrupted fashion.

 None of the fix_modify options are relevant to this fix.